OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 - `snprintf`
 - `gets`

-Also, look for instances of copy operations implemented as “for” or “while” loops and verify length checks are performed correctly.
+Also, look for instances of copy operations implemented as "for" or "while" loops and verify length checks are performed correctly.

 Verify that the following best practices have been followed:

 - When using integer variables for array indexing, buffer length calculations, or any other security-critical operation, verify that unsigned integer types are used and perform precondition tests are performed to prevent the possibility of integer wrapping.
-- The app does not use unsafe string functions such as `strcpy`, most other functions beginning with the “str” prefix, `sprint`, `vsprintf`, `gets`, etc.;
+- The app does not use unsafe string functions such as `strcpy`, most other functions beginning with the "str" prefix, `sprint`, `vsprintf`, `gets`, etc.;
 - If the app contains C++ code, ANSI C++ string classes are used;
 - In case of `memcpy`, make sure you check that the target buffer is at least of equal size as the source and that both buffers are not overlapping.
 - iOS apps written in Objective-C use NSString class.
 C apps on iOS should use CFString, the Core Foundation representation of a string.